Peter-van-Tol/LiteX-CNC/docs/src/readme.rst

 clock_frequency
     The clock-frequency of the board.
-Recommended value is 40 MHz. ethphy
+Recommended value is 40 MHz. connection
-    Settings for the ethernet adapter, use default value as shown in example etherbone
-    Settings for mac-address and ip-address.
-Change to the needs of the project.
+    Settings for the connection adapter.
+At this moment only ``etherbone`` is supported, however ``spi`` is under development.
+Use default values as shown in example and change mac-address and ip-address to the needs of the project.

 Some example configuration are given in the :doc:`examples sections </examples/index>`.